pro7357/hacks/bacrypt/README.md

 3. That it.
 The scripts running in background, encrypting your working files and pushed it to your private repo.

+## Prerequisites

+Caution: Work in progress.
+Don't use this unless you know about these stuff:

+- Bash shell
+- GnuPG (gpg)
+- Tar utility
+- Systemd (for using timers)

 ## Components

 ### 1. timed.sh